BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 2\.
 Open `truffle.js` file (`truffle-config.js` on Windows).
 You can edit here the migration settings: networks, chain IDs, gas...
 The current file has only a single network defined, you can define multiple.
 We will add three networks to migrate our Dapp: `development`, `tomotestnet` and `tomomainnet`.

-[The official TomoChain documentation — Networks](../developer-guide/working-with-tomochain/) is very handy.
+[The official Viction documentation — Networks](../developer-guide/working-with-Viction/) is very handy.
 Both Testnet and Mainnet **network configurations** are described there.
 We need the `RPC endpoint`, the `Chain id` and the `HD derivation path`.

 Replace the `truffle.js` file with this new content: